ChristianArredondo/space-race/README.md

 # Space Race (Dating App)

-A web application built for learning purposes -- follows the Udemy tutorial [Build an app with ASPNET Core and Angular from scratch](https://www.udemy.com/build-an-app-with-aspnet-core-and-angular-from-scratch/learn/v4/content).
+A web application built for learning purposes that follows the Udemy tutorial [Build an app with ASPNET Core and Angular from scratch](https://www.udemy.com/build-an-app-with-aspnet-core-and-angular-from-scratch/learn/v4/content).

 Space Race is a dating site where users can try to find matching partners, but with an "outer space" theme.

-While the server follows the Udemy tutorial 100%, the client application deviates from the tutorial by using Angular 6 instead of 5, and by implement NGRX for state management.
+While the server follows the Udemy tutorial 100%, the client application deviates from the tutorial by using Angular 6 instead of 5, and by implementing NGRX for state management.
 The complete tech stack and tools are as follows:

 ### Server: